EdgarStroh/Portfolio/README.md

 📱 Interface

-This website is fully responsive and adapts to desktop, tablet, and mobile screens with smooth transitions and mobile-optimized navigation.
+- This website is fully responsive and adapts to desktop, tablet, and mobile screens with smooth transitions and mobile-optimized navigation.

 👨‍💻 About

-This project was developed independently by me Edgar Stroh as part of a career shift into web development.
+- This project was developed independently by me Edgar Stroh as part of a career shift into web development.
-The goal: to combine technical skills with personal storytelling, giving employers and collaborators a clear impression of both code quality and character.
+- The goal: to combine technical skills with personal storytelling, giving employers and collaborators a clear impression of both code quality and character.

 📄 License

-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
-Feel free to explore and get inspired — but please do not copy it 1:1 😉
+- Feel free to explore and get inspired — but please do not copy it 1:1 😉